hackclub/hackclub/workshops/scrapbook_css/README.md

 We’ve got a fancy font and some magical colours but this site still needs some jazzing up!
 Looks animate it!
 First off, we’re going to make our text rainbow animated.

+Animations are made with keyframes, where you set the state of the object (in CSS properties) at different stages of the animation.
+If you've got any experience with video animation keyframing works very similarly here!

 Let’s define that animation: